Thomas L. Martin: Career

 After obtaining his PhD, Martin got a job as a teacher at Millard Academy in Hinckley, Utah.
 Shortly after moving to Millard County, he was also hired as the soil man for the Utah-Idaho Sugar Company.
 He was offered a job at the University of South Carolina, but followed Spencer W. Kimball's counsel not to take it.
 The following week, he was offered a job position at BYU.

-Martin was hired at Brigham Young University by school president Franklin S. Harris in 1921.
+Martin was hired at BYU by school president Franklin S. Harris in 1921.
 Martin became a member of the Agricultural Department and was part of BYU's faculty for 37 years.
 He began teaching with only 3 agronomy students, but within 4 years had 12 students graduating.
-In 1927 Martin became the president of Utah Academy of Sciences, and also created classes in bacteriology.
+In 1927, Martin became the president of Utah Academy of Sciences, and also created classes in bacteriology.
 This one class later expanded into a full master's program under Martin's direction.
-While teaching at the university, he was responsible for creating classes in landscape architecture in 1936.
+While teaching at BYU, he was responsible for creating classes in landscape architecture in 1936.
 He became the dean of the College of Applied Sciences in 1935.

 Martin was known for encouraging students to further their education and for helping them find jobs after graduation.
 He helped place students at other universities for graduate school.
 Martin even helped place Ezra Taft Benson at Iowa State University in 1927.
 By the time of his death, he had helped 178 students into graduate school.

 Martin wrote the book Decomposition of Green Manures at Different Stages of Growth.
 He was also a featured speaker at many agronomy conventions throughout his career.
 Martin was a member of the Provo Chamber of Commerce Agriculture Committee as well as the Health and Sanitation Committee.